mlabenski/swimpractices.com/README.md

 - Once a feature is delivered, the **shipped** label will be applied to the roadmap issue and the issue will be closed with a comment linking to the relevant [Changelog](https://github.blog/changelog/) post.

-## Release phases

-Release phases indicate the stages that the product or feature goes through, from early testing to general availability.

-- **alpha:** *Primarily for testing and feedback*\
-Limited availability, requires pre-release agreement.
-Features still under heavy development, and subject to change.
-Not for production use, and no documentation, SLAs or support provided.

-- **beta:** *Publicly available in full or limited capacity*\
-Features mostly complete and documented.
-Timeline and requirements for GA usually published.
-No SLAs or support provided.

-- **ga:** *Generally available to all customers*\
-Ready for production use with associated SLA and technical support obligations.
-Approximately 1-2 quarters from Beta.

-Some of our features may still be in the exploratory stages, and have no timeframe available.
-These are included in the roadmap only for early feedback.
-These are marked as follows:

-- **in design:**\
-Feature in discovery phase.
-We have decided to build this feature, but are still figuring out _how_.

-- **exploring:**\
-Feature under consideration.
-We are considering building this feature, and gathering feedback on it.

 ## Release phases - For GHES